cover/Pagerduty-Checker/README.md

 A very simple ruby script to check when something bad happens on Pagerduty and get notified immediately.

-KDE notification only for now (using kdialog), feel free to fork this and add support for other notification systems.
+It uses the standard Ubuntu (and derivatives) notification system through notify-send, so make sure to have it installed.
+Feel free to fork this and add support for other notification systems.

 Sound is from http://www.freesound.org/people/Nasse/sounds/91290/

+PagerDuty logo is owned by PagerDuty Inc.

 Requirements
 ------------

-KDE/kdialog, amixer, mplayer
+notify-send, amixer, mplayer

 Installation
 ------------